apmoore1/NER/README.md

 ## Results of the NER models on different train, validation, and test splits
 First we must create different train, validation, and test splits.
 To do this we create a different directory for each new random train, validation, and test split.
 In the paper we have 150 different random splits which is created using the following command:

 `python creating_data_sets.py ./original_dataset ./copy 150`

 Where `./copy` is the new directory that will store 150 folders named 0 to 149 where in each numbered folder are three files `train.txt`, `dev.txt`, and `test.txt`.

 After creating 150 new random datasets we run the 2 models 5 times using a different seed each time on each of the 150 new random datasets.
 Where the results are stored in respective dataset folder under the file `results.json`.
 To do this run the following command:

 `./datasets_and_random_seeds.sh 0 150 ./copy PATH_TO_GLOVE_FILE PATH_TO_TEMP_DIR PATH_TO_PYTHON_RUNNABLE`

 The results from our experiments can be found in `./results/ner_dataset_and_random_seeds.json` of which this single results file can be genererated from all of the different dataset results files be using the following script:

 `python join_dataset_results.py ./copy`

+### Note to self
+A problem with the code is the following.
+Running the results for only seeds 250 times is bad as it runs out of space within the removal directory therefore it is better to run the code in multiples of 5 and removing the temporary directory each time and re-creating it.

+Another problem which is similar to the above is that running the code that changes the train, val, and test splits could be problematic when running it continously might be better like above to split it up into chunks to avoid some problems like max files open and max recuccursion depth.